Mississippi lawmakers: Abortion providers must be OB/GYNs, have admitting privileges

 Still, she acknowledged, the bill is likely to be tabled Thursday and then sent to Bryant.

-There is no medical reason to require physicians performing abortions be board-certified OB/GYNs or that they have admitting privileges, Brown-Williams said.
+There is no medical reason to require physicians performing abortions be board-certified OB/GYNs or that they have admitting privileges, she said.
 If the clinic stops offering abortion services because it is unable to find providers with those qualifications, the bill “would be a backdoor ban on abortion.”

 The Center for Reproductive Rights’ state advocacy counsel, Jordan Goldberg, said that, if the goal of the legislation is to impose restrictions on abortion providers that are not imposed on other medical providers offering similar care, then “that would raise serious constitutional problems and a legal challenge would certainly be possible.”